-EV Charger Rebates – Tri-State offers rebates for residential and commercial installations, ranging from $500 to $5,000 for the purchase and installation of EV chargers.
-A consumer member who installs a Level 2 charger (which is a 240-volt outlet like those used for electric dryers) is eligible for up to a $500 rebate for residential installation or up to $1,000 for for a publicly available Level 2 installation installation.
-Rebates are available up to $5,000 for the installation of a publicly available DC Fast Charger.
+EV Charger Rebates – Tri-State offers rebates for residential and commercial installations, ranging from $500 to $7,500 for the purchase and installation of EV chargers.
+A consumer member who installs a Level 2 charger (which is a 240-volt outlet like those used for electric dryers) is eligible for up to a $500 rebate for a residential installation or up to $1,000 for a publicly available Level 2 installation.
+Rebates are available for up to $5,000 for the installation of a publicly available DC Fast Charger.

 Choose EV Digital Toolkit – Tri-State offers this web tool to assist member systems in sharing EV education resources with their communities.
 The local cooperatives can embed Choose EV modules on their websites, which include helpful information for consumers such as an EV model comparison tool and fuel cost savings calculator.

 EV Consumer Education Videos – Tri-State is beginning a new collaboration with other stakeholders to develop short informational videos about EVs and EV charging that member systems can co-brand and share out with their communities on social media.